Elizabeth King

 MClinPsych, BA (Hons)

-Clinical experience: In addition to her private practice experience, Elizabeth has previous clinical experience in a variety of settings, including community mental health services, drug and alcohol services, group programs in private hospitals, and counselling in university student services.
+Other clinical experience: In addition to her private practice experience, Elizabeth has previous clinical experience in a variety of settings, including community mental health services, drug and alcohol services, group programs in private hospitals, and counselling in university student services.